- Members can practise using a variety of structures

 Members in New Zealand can practice with non-members who have been approved as non-member principals.

 Explore how to apply practice with a non-member through Affiliate membershipFind out more

 Using our logo and business name

-Members are welcome to call themselves Chartered Accountants and to use the CA logo in their business stationery, website and office branding.
-However, it’s important to note this is only available for practices where the majority of the principals are members.
+Firms that meet the Chartered Firm requirement are welcome to call themselves Chartered Accountants and can use the CA logo in their business stationery, website and office.

 Using the Chartered Accountants ANZ brand